Cinderella (Rodgers and Hammerstein musical): 1997 version

+Planned godparents adaptation

+A limited series based on the musical and told from the perspective of the fairy godparents, with Rachel Shukert serving as showrunner, is being developed by Jennifer Lopez's Nuyorican, Skydance Television and Concord Originals.
+Deadline Hollywood reported in July 2025 that it has information that the series is set to be shown on Disney+.
+A month later in August of that same year, Paramount Television Studios had absorbed Skydance Television's projects.

 Stage productions

 1958 to 2008

-The musical was first performed on stage at the London Coliseum in 1958 in holiday pantomime adaptation that also used songs from Me & Juliet.
-Harold Fielding produced this version, which opened on December 18, 1958, and played through the holiday season.
-Yana (Pamella Guard), played Cinderella, with Tommy Steele, Jimmy Edwards, Kenneth Williams and Betty Marsden.
+The musical was first performed on stage at the London Coliseum in 1958 in a holiday pantomime adaptation produced by Harold Fielding.
+It opened on December 18, 1958, and played through the holiday season.
+Yana played Cinderella, with Tommy Steele as her best friend Buttons, Bruce Trent as the Prince, Jimmy Edwards as the King, Betty Marsden as the fairy godmother, Kenneth Williams and Ted Durante as the Ugly Sisters, and Godfrey James as Dandini.
+Songs from Me & Juliet and by Steele were added for Steele and Trent.
+Several new numbers were written for Steele and Trent.
+The production was played at the Hippodrome in Bristol the next season.

-Stage versions began to appear in U.S. theaters by 1961.
+Stage versions began to appear in U.S. theaters by 1961, filling out the show's running time with other songs from the Rodgers catalogue.
 The Los Angeles Civic Light Opera produced the show in 1990 featuring Steve Allen, Jayne Meadows, and Rose-Marie.
-The New York City Opera produced the musical in 1993 and 1995 with Sally Ann Howes as The Fairy Godmother, Crista Moore as Cinderella, George Dvorsky as The Prince, Nancy Marchand (1993) and Jean Stapleton (1995) as The Stepmother, George S. Irving as The King and Jane Powell as The Queen.
+The Rodgers and Hammerstein Organization had a new stage version of the show prepared that stayed closer to the 1957 broadcast version; New York City Opera produced this version of the musical in 1993 and 1995 with Sally Ann Howes as The Fairy Godmother, Crista Moore as Cinderella, George Dvorsky as The Prince, Nancy Marchand (1993) and Jean Stapleton (1995) as The Stepmother, George S. Irving as The King and Jane Powell as The Queen.
 It revived the production in 2004 with Eartha Kitt as The Fairy Godmother, Sarah Uriarte Berry as Cinderella, Christopher Sieber as The Prince, John "Lypsinka" Epperson as The Stepmother, Dick Van Patten as The King, Renée Taylor as The Queen, Lea DeLaria as Joy and Ana Gasteyer as Portia.
-A United States tour played from November 2000 through 2001 and starred Kitt as the Fairy Godmother, Deborah Gibson and later Jamie-Lynn Sigler and Jessica Rush as Cinderella, Paolo Montalbán as the Prince, and a gender-bending Everett Quinton as the Stepmother, stopping at the Theater at Madison Square Garden in 2001, where Sigler played the title role.
+Another new version was prepared that was based on the 1997 Freedman teleplay.
+This was given a US tour from November 2000 through 2001 and starred Kitt as the Fairy Godmother, Deborah Gibson and later Jamie-Lynn Sigler and Jessica Rush as Cinderella, Paolo Montalban as the Prince, and a gender-bending Everett Quinton as the Stepmother, stopping at the Theater at Madison Square Garden in 2001, where Sigler played the title role.